 Avon was a truly ground breaking character.
 He was not sci fi’s first anti hero on television.
 Prior to Avon, we had already had Jonathan Harris’s Dr Smith in Lost in Space.
 Dr Smith was certainly not your typical leading character.
 He was a murderer, a liar, a cheat, a coward, selfish, lazy, weasly and someone who would happily betray children just to save his own miserable neck.
 Despite this however the audience loved him and he became the main character in the series.
 To this day he is still the most remembered character from Lost in Space.

 However where Avon differed to Smith was that Avon wasn’t just merely the most popular or the main character.
 He was actually the hero of the show.
 Avon was every bit as bad, if not worse than Dr Smith, but where as Dr Smith was the source of all of the Robinsons problems and was always made out to be a fool.
 Avon instead would often save the day through his dirty underhand, cowardly means.
 The classic example of this in the episode Animals, where Avon murders a scientist in cold blood in order to save himself and the rest of the crew.
 If this were Lost in Space and Dr Smith had suggested this, he would be howled down by the rest of the crew and the Robinsons would have found another way to save the day, with Dr Smith then promptly being humiliated in some way at the end.

-In Avon’s case however he manages to convince the crew to go along with it and is actually the hero of the episode because of it.
+In Avon’s case however he manages to convince the crew to go along with it and is actually the hero of the episode because of his murderous actions.
 At the end he remains thoroughly unapologetic about the scientists death and even jokes about it.
 “What about dr Paxton?”
 “Who?”.